cajacks1/space-shooter/README.md

 # Itch.io Download Instructions
 Download the three files from the link above.

+You may come across a problem when you download UnityPlayer.dll.

+But all you need to do is click "Keep" and the file will be safe to download.

-The files should be under your Downloads folder like so:
+After your downloads, the files should be under your Downloads folder like so:

 ![](/images/downloads-folder.png)